What happens during a SecOpsium scan?

 SecOpsium is designed around a simple loop: authorize access, scan the selected repository, normalize supported findings, and help the team decide what to fix next.

-The SaaS stores the resulting findings and metadata so the team can review progress, generate reports, and maintain a security cadence.
+The SaaS stores resulting findings and metadata so the team can review progress, generate reports, and maintain a security cadence.
+That stored result is intentionally different from keeping a full copy of the repository.

 A finding is a supported security signal backed by available evidence.
-It may be a hardcoded secret-like value, a repository posture issue, or another supported exposure signal.
+It may be a hardcoded secret-like value, a repository posture issue, a client-side exposure signal, or another supported check result.

 Findings are meant to guide remediation.
 They are not a claim that SecOpsium has fully audited the system or proven the absence of other issues.